The Best Families

 The Best Families (Spanish: Las mejores familias) is a 2020 Peruvian-Colombian black comedy-drama film written and directed by Javier Fuentes-León.
+Starring Tatiana Astengo, Giovanni Ciccia, Jely Reátegui, Grapa Paola, Carlos Carlín, Jimena Lindo, César Ritter, Marco Zunino and Vanessa Saba.

 Synopsis

 Luzmila and Peta are two sisters who work as maids for Alicia and Carmen, two lady aristocrats from Peru.
 They are considered part of the family or, at least, that is what it seems.
 But one day, while the city is taken over by violent protests, a birthday celebration brings together all the members of the families.
 A secret long kept by both families is revealed, thus bursting the bubble of their perfect aristocratic world forever.